top of page

 CGW has helped me grow in more ways than I expected.
 It has pushed me outside of my comfort zone simply by encouraging me to show up.
 It also nudged me to try new activities like trampoline workouts and sound baths that I never would have done on my own.

 The biggest impact has been on my mental health.
-Even on the days when I didn’t want to leave the house, CGW got me outside, moving, talking, connecting.
+Even on the days when I didn’t want to leave the house, CGW got me outside, moving, talking, and connecting.
 Those little pushes mattered.

 Through this journey, I’ve also learned so much about myself.
 I discovered leadership skills I didn’t realize I had.
 I found out I’m more outgoing than I ever gave myself credit for.
-And every time I look back, I feel proud that I showed up for that first walk because it connected me with others and also with myself.
+Every time I look back, I feel proud that I showed up for that first walk because it connected me with others and also with myself.

 CGWMeasEvent2024